Paras-is-coding/realEstate-mern/readme.md

     - fetch listing using listingId from that API
     - set 'formData' state to the data we get
 - NOW instead of Creating on submit , modify to call update listing API on click to Update Listing button

+## Creating the listing page UI
+- create Listing.jsx component
+- add dynamic route to App.jsx, isn't a private one
+- in Listing.jsx _ get listing using ID and useEffect()
+- set state to store listing, loading, error and display accordingly